1999 Kazakh presidential election: Background

 Kazakhstan's second presidential election was originally scheduled to occur in 1996.
 However, after a 1995 referendum the date was then set to be in December 2000.
 Parliamentary action in the fall of 1998, however, ultimately resulted in the election occurring in early 1999.

 On 7 October 1998 nineteen amendments to the constitution were passed by Parliament and signed into law by President Nazarbayev.
 One amendment to article 94 read: "By consent of the President of the Republic of Kazakhstan the present term of the powers of the President of the Republic may be reduced by resolution of the Parliament of the Republic, adopted at the joint session of its Chambers by the majority of votes of the total number of deputies of each Chamber.
 In such case the Mäjilis of the Parliament within one month shall order elections of the President of the Republic of Kazakhstan."

 Acting under this new amendment, the following day Parliament asked Nazarbayev to shorten his current term in office.
 The president agreed, after which the Mäjilis set 10 January 1999 as the date for new elections.

+Since the previous presidential election in 1991, Kazakhstan's political scene had changed significantly; Nazarbayev, who had previously been publicly viewed as one of the most reformist pro-democracy figures in the Soviet Union, had increasingly centralised power into his own hands, reorganising the previously-parliamentary government into a strong presidential system.
+He had dismissed the conservative, communist-dominated Parliament in 1993 by decree and replaced it with a multiparty legislature, which was subsequently dismissed by the Supreme Court a year later before a bicameral legislature was established with far weaker powers than the immediate post-Soviet parliament.
+Nazarbayev had adopted shock therapy policies of economic liberalisation with the backing of the International Monetary Fund, which led to public unrest.

-The main opposition candidate, Akezhan Kazhegeldin, was barred from running in the election, a move criticized by many observers.
+The main opposition candidate, Akejan Kajegeldin, was barred from running in the election.
+The Organisation for Security and Co-operation in Europe criticised the government's refusal to register Kajegeldin and another candidate, noting that it raised doubts about whether it could be a fair election.
 A recently passed law prohibited anyone convicted of a crime from running in the election.
 Kazhegeldin had recently been convicted of participating in an unsanctioned election rally, thereby becoming ineligible to seek office.